alteryx/woodwork/.github/ISSUE_TEMPLATE/feature_request.md

 #### Is your feature request related to a problem?

-[this should provide a description of what the problem is, e.g. "I wish I could use pandas to do [...]"]
+[this should provide a description of what the problem is, e.g. "I wish I could use Woodwork to do [...]"]

 #### Describe the solution you'd like